 - Backpacking shoes are generally equipped with stiffer This particular component makes footwear more supportive for users carrying a heavy load.
 On the other hand, day hiking shoes have shanks that are more on the flexible side, making them suitable for less demanding terrain.

-Qualities of the best backpacking shoes
+Qualities of the best backpacking shoes for men and women

 Every trail has its share of challenging surfaces you need to conquer.
 Backpacking shoes are equipped with grippy outsoles to help you keep your footing secure.
 Some of the best shoes for backpacking utilizes Vibram outsoles to supply competent traction on virtually all kinds of terrain.